Meeting and surpassing all audience expectations every day.

 You want to talk about an environmental disaster waiting to happen?

-But nobody talks about that because everybody's into this the marvel of clean energy.
+But nobody talks about that because everybody's into this, the marvel of clean energy.

 Solar and wind are cleaner than big bad oil.

-And I would maintain that when you throw everything in the mix that that's not true.
+And I would maintain that when you throw everything in the mix, that that's not true.

-Particularly you you charge a battery that you're going to put in your house to run your house for three or four days or whatever it is, or a car, you need to plug those batteries into your local power plant for quite a while.
+Particularly, you charge a battery that you're going to put in your house to run your house for three or four days or whatever it is, or a car.

 It's screwy to me.